-Do you need to use your web browser to visit websites that rely on the old Java technology?
-Did you install Java on your computer but your browser still says that Java is not present on your system?
+Do you need to visit websites and web services that rely on the old Java technology?
+Did you install Java on your computer but your browser says that Java is not present on your system?
 Why isn't Java working as it should and how do you make it work in your favorite web browser?
 These are the questions that we are going to answer in this guide.
-We will show you how to enable Java in all the major web browsers, so if you want to find out why your Google Chrome or Mozilla Firefox doesn’t run Java by default, read on:
+We show you how to enable Java in all the major web browsers where that is still possible.
+If Java is not working for you on Chrome, Firefox, Opera, Internet Explorer or Microsoft Edge, read on:

 How to enable Java in Google Chrome

-If you need to use Java in Google Chrome, the only relatively easy way to do it is to install a browser extension called IE Tab.
-IE Tab gets its name from Internet Explorer, and it will use Internet Explorer to display web pages in Google Chrome.
-As Internet Explorer supports Java, it means that you will get Java support in the IE Tab that you open in Google Chrome. :) It's not the most straightforward solution you could think of, but it works, and it’s simple to set up.
+If you need to use Java in Google Chrome, the only way to do it is to install a browser extension called IE Tab.
+This extension gets its name from Internet Explorer, and it uses the Internet Explorer engine to display web pages in Google Chrome.
+Internet Explorer supports Java, and it means that you get Java support in the IE Tab that you open in Google Chrome. 🙂 It's not the most straightforward solution, but it works, and it is simple to set up.

-When the installation is done, and the IE Tab extension has been added to your Google Chrome, you see the IE Tab documentation opening, and a small "e" button displayed in the extensions list from the top right side of the Google Chrome window.
-You’ll also get a new tab in which IE Tab shows you its documentation.
+When the installation is done, and the IE Tab extension added to Google Chrome, you see the IE Tab documentation opening, and a small "e" button displayed in the extensions list from the top right side of the Google Chrome window.

-Click or tap on the "e" icon and IE Tab will start an automatic download of a file called ietabhelper.exe.
-It is an executable file that is required by IE Tab to run and do its job, so you will have to install it.
-If you want all the details on why IE Tab needs this installation, you can read the "What?
+Click or tap the "e" icon and IE Tab downloads a file called ietabhelper.exe.
+It is an executable file that is required by IE Tab to run and do its job, so you have to download it.
+If you want all the details on why IE Tab needs this file, you can read the "What?
 Why?
-Frequently Asked Questions" page that IE Tab loaded inside Chrome web browser.
+Frequently Asked Questions" page that IE Tab loaded inside Chrome.

 After you have installed the helper file, you can get on with using IE Tab and Java, in Google Chrome.
-Each time you visit a web page with Java that does not work correctly in Google Chrome, click or tap the "e" button from Chrome’s extension list to open a new IE Tab tab and, in the Address field, enter the website that you want to visit.
+Each time you visit a web page with Java that does not work correctly in Google Chrome, click or tap the "e" button from the top-right corner of Chrome.
+It opens a new IE Tab tab that uses the Internet Explorer engine, with support for Java.
 As you can see from the image below, our Chrome web browser now states that we have the recommended Java version installed.
 Your Google Chrome browser now does the same. 🙂

 How to enable Java in Internet Explorer

-In the Security tab of the Internet Options window, select the Internet zone and click or tap on the Custom level button.
+In the Security tab of the Internet Options window, select the Internet zone and click the Custom level button.